 CCF recently initiated an eco-label programme to motivate farmers to peacefully coexist with cheetahs.
 Under CCF’s model, farmers who agree to practise predator-friendly livestock management become certified with a Cheetah Country Beef eco-label and receive premium prices for their meat.
 “This concept works very well for the tuna industry, which markets dolphin-friendly products with great success,” said Dr. Marker.
 “We think we can adapt this approach with beef producers to benefit the cheetah in Africa”.

 To celebrate the 5th annual International Cheetah Day this 4 December, check out our gallery, which showcases a selection of cheetah images from some of the continent’s most prestigious photographers.

 About the author

-Dr. Laurie Marker is one of the world’s leading experts on cheetahs.
+Dr Laurie Marker is one of the world’s leading experts on cheetahs.
 The founder and executive director of Cheetah Conservation Fund (CCF), an award-winning research, education and conservation institution dedicated to ensuring the long-term survival of the cheetah, Dr. Marker has worked with the species in Africa since 1974.
 In 1990, Dr. Marker established the not-for-profit fund and relocated from the U.S. to Namibia to dedicate her career to saving the wild cheetah.
-Now the longest-running cheetah conservation organisation in existence, CCF has helped to stabilise the population in Southern Africa and is considered a model for large predator conservation.
+Now the longest-running cheetah conservation organisation, CCF has helped stabilise the population in Southern Africa and is considered a model for large predator conservation.